Pharmacy Partnership for Long-Term Care Program for COVID-19 Vaccination Office Hours

 The federal government has created the Pharmacy Partnership for Long-Term Care Program —a national vaccine distribution program for long term care residents.

 In this series of office hours, AHCA/NCAL and CDC staff will provide an overview of the Pharmacy Partnership for Long-Term Care Program and answer your questions.
-Each webinar will be held on:

 This resource is free and open to AHCA/NCAL members in addition to the public.
 Membership to AHCA/NCAL is not required to access the materials however, you will need to create an account to identify your personal access to the materials.

 - To avoid technical problems, use Google Chrome.

 - Participants will need to log in using their existing AHCA/NCAL username and password first.

 - If you are new to the site you can create an account here.
 Answer all fields on the create an account page.
 Members should identify your company name.
 You can search by name or zip code.

 - After creating an account and being logged in to the website you will be able to pre- register by clicking the green register button at the top of the page.

 - If you have forgotten your password click here.